 Established following the tsunami of 26 December 2004

-This fund finances activities undertaken in the course of coordination of humanitarian action in relation to the earthquake and tsunami of December 2004, including the provision of relief to victims as well as longer-term infrastructure development.
-The fund is in its closing stages, with funds remaining used to support UNDP’s development activities.
-This fund is not expected to be active beyond 2008 and it is anticipated to close finally in 2009.
+This fund financed activities undertaken in the course of coordination of humanitarian action in relation to the earthquake and tsunami of December 2004, including the provision of relief to victims as well as longer-term infrastructure development.
+This fund ceased financing of activities in 2009 and is in the process of winding up its operations.

-Programme support is levied at 3 per cent for grants to United Nations Agencies, international organizations and NGOs, with 13 per cent for coordination activities carried out by OCHA.
+Programme support was levied at three percent for grants to UN agencies, international organizations and NGOs, with 13 percent for coordination activities carried out by OCHA.

 Central Emergency Response Fund

-The Central Emergency Revolving Fund (CERF) operated for 14 years as a revolving cash-flow mechanism, ensuring the provision of adequate resources to United Nations humanitarian agencies in the initial phase of emergencies requiring a system-wide response.
-The loan facility of US$ 50 million primarily allows agencies to access funds quickly while awaiting receipt of contributions from pledges.
+The Central Emergency Revolving Fund (CERF) operated for 14 years as a revolving cash-flow mechanism, ensuring the provision of adequate resources to UN humanitarian agencies in the initial phase of emergencies requiring a system-wide response.
+The loan facility of $50 million primarily allows agencies to access funds quickly while awaiting receipt of contributions from pledges.

-The fund was upgraded (and renamed as the Central Emergency Response Fund) in December 2005 to include a grant element that makes funds available to United Nations Agencies and the International Organization for Migration for early action and response – to reduce loss of life and enhance response to time-critical requirements and to strengthen core elements of humanitarian response in underfunded crises.
-The CERF is resourced through voluntary contributions, and its target is US$ 500 million, of which US$ 450 million is for grants.
-As of November 2008, the CERF had distributed more than $1 billion in grants.
+The fund was upgraded (and renamed as the Central Emergency Response Fund) in December 2005 to include a grant element that makes funds available to UN agencies and the International Organization for Migration for early action and response – to reduce loss of life and enhance response to time-critical requirements and to strengthen core elements of humanitarian response in underfunded crises.
+The CERF is funded through voluntary contributions from Member States, the private sector and individuals its target is $500 million, of which $450 million is for grants.
+Approximately $425 million has been pledged for CERF for 2010.